 11 June 2021: The Washington Post prints a full page story about the Home to Bilo campaign, including a photo of the "human fairy lights" at Perth Children's Hospital.

-15 June 2021: After nine days of intense media coverage and a backbench revolt, Immigration Minister Alex Hawke lets the Nadesalingam family reunite in Perth.
+15 June 2021: After nine days of intense media coverage and a backbench revolt, Immigration Minister Alex Hawke allows the Nadesalingam family to reunite in Perth.

 16 June 2021: The tabloid West Australian carries a front page report on Kopika and Nades' arrival in Perth.